 - If your startup really is revolutionary — change does not come easy, so you need to be prepared

 - Time to get your house in order without being in the media — building a company is hard work

-The risk also depend on a variety of factors including how long the company remains stealth.
+The risk also depends on a variety of factors, including how long the company remains in stealth.
 Some of the big risks from being in stealth include: